AC888221/free-genai-bootcamp-2025/bootcamp_sub_archive/song-vocab/README.md

 ## Song Vocabulary Extractor

 A FastAPI and Streamlit application that finds lyrics for songs in Putonghua (Mandarin Chinese) and extracts vocabulary for language learners.
+For a user-friendly overview of features and screenshots, see our [Showcase](Showcase_song-vocab.md).

 ### Business Goal
 This program finds lyrics on the internet for a target song in Putonghua and produces vocabulary to be imported into our database.
 The target audience includes language learners, educators, and developers who need structured vocabulary data.